 Girls On Fire show up in villages all over Kenya and work alongside girls and women tribal leaders.
 We listen, learn and collaborate on community solutions, while leaving a lasting legacy.
 We do this all with the full engagement of our hearts, our creativity and our intellect.
-We are creating a network of connected girls in Kenya and all over the globe who learn from each other and become each other's champions.
+We are creating a network of connected girls in Kenya and all over the globe who become each other's champions.

 Community leaders: We are developing the multi-faceted skills and personal conviction needed to be a young girl evoking positive change and influence against the harsh realities and gender violence in the slums.